Gong nui: Situation

-"Gong Nui" come from the phrase "Hong Kong's girl".
-Originally, it is a neutral phrase.
-But after many Hong Kong internet forum users use this word to describe the females they met in Hong Kong which are materialistic, snobbish, superficial, self-centered and selfish, this word become a negative phrase.
+"Gong Nui" comes from the phrase "Hong Kong's girl".
+Originally, it was a neutral phrase.
+But after many Hong Kong internet forum users used this word to describe the women they met in Hong Kong who were materialistic, snobbish, superficial, self-centered and selfish, this word became a negative phrase.
 There are no formal characteristics to describe "Gong Nui".
-According to "Kong Girls and Lang Mo: teen perceptions of emergent gender stereotypes in Hong Kong", respondents suggest that "Gong Nui" always expects others to comply, full of vanity, bad-tempered and materialistic.
-Although this phrase normally addresses specific individuals, it becomes a representative of Hong Kong females' characteristic when comparing with other place females.
-According to research, 50% of the respondents say that it is common to find characteristics of Kong Girls among Hong Kong female.
+According to "Kong Girls and Lang Mo: teen perceptions of emergent gender stereotypes in Hong Kong", respondents suggest that "Gong Nui" always expect others to comply, full of vanity, bad-tempered and materialistic.
+Although this phrase normally addresses specific individuals, it is also used to compare women from Hong Kong to other women.
+According to research, 50% of the respondents say that all women in Hong Kong have Gong Nui characteristics.

-Sometime, "Gong Nui" is used to mention a lady which is combined of "gold worshipper" and "Princess Sickness".
-"Gold worshipper" means the workers who dig gold.
-In this case, it means female which consider money as a measure of all standards of behaviour.
+Sometimes, "Gong Nui" is used to mention a woman who is considered to be a "gold worshipper" with "Princess Sickness".
 "Princess Sickness" is a popular slang expression closely related to the "by imperial decree" attitude.

-In the eventual development of the "Gong Nui" stereotype, "Gong Nui" becomes synonymous with women with "princess sickness", those who act as if they were princesses waiting for others to serve them.
+Over time, Gong Nui has become synonymous with women with "princess sickness", those who act as if they were princesses waiting for others to serve them.

-People may think that it is a phrase that only males use it to belittle females, but some females also use this phrase to label another female.
-They think that those "Gong Nui" will give Hong Kong female a bad reputation.
-They make efforts to avoid themselves not to be assigned as "Gong Nui", thus highlighting gender as a relevant category in the number of cross-China border marriages between Hong Kong men and Mainland Chinese women is increasing.
+While most often the term is used by men, some women use it to belittle or criticize those who display these traits.
+They make efforts to avoid being considered Gong Nui.
+This may owe to the reason for the increase of Hong Kong men marrying Mainland Chinese women.
 The number of cross-border marriages between Hong Kong residents and Mainland Chinese has risen tenfold from 1995 to 2005, accounting for more than one-third of registered marriages involving Hong Kong residents in 2005.

-The reason that people label "Gong Nui" as a negative representative is not only because they hate those characteristics.
-They want to express a positive image of what females should be; females should not be materialistic, snobbish, superficial, self-centred and selfish.
-It is an emergent gender stereotype in Hong Kong.
-However, "Kong Girl" is not the sole example, as "Lang Mo" can also be such an example.
-Although half of respondents think that "Lang Mo" is positive in research, "Lang Mo" are criticized for using their bodies as a form of currency.
-Both groups of females are labelled and criticized because they violate social expectations of how good girls should behave.